Desert Laboratory on Tumamoc Hill: The future of life in the desert

 Issues Involved or Addressed

-Students may be able to obtain course credit (1-3 credits) or a small stipend for their work on this VIP project.
+Students may be able to obtain course credit (3 credits) or a stipend (minimum of $2000/semester) for their work on this VIP project.
 Please note your preference on the application.

 Methods and Tech